|

 the AMX-30 is very thin and protects only from small-bore cannons

 and artillery shell splinters.
-It can be penetrated by all modern

 The AMX-30

-is fitted with non-stabilized French CN-105 F-1 105-mm rifled gun,
+is fitted with non-stabilized French CN-105 F-1 105 mm rifled gun,

 which is comparable with the British L7, but has a longer 56